Derek Ramsay: Ultimate

 Ramsay has also been a competitor for the Philippines national ultimate frisbee team.
 He was the ninth top scorer at the 13th World Ultimate and Guts Championship 2012.

 He represented the Philippines again as part of the Boracay Dragons in the 2017 World Championships of Beach Ultimate.

 Personal life

 Ramsay married fellow actor Ellen Adarna on November 11, 2021.
+Ramsay revealed on December 11, 2023, that Adarna had a miscarriage.
+He and Adarna are coparenting Cruz' son.
+Adarna gave birth to a child with Ramsay in October 2024.